 For a makeup brand, ABH has a relatively decent spread of ingredients that can benefit your skin, and they also avoid using anything that could be harmful where possible.

 Many of ABH's products are free of allergens such as common preservatives, irritants, gluten, nickel, fragrance, parabens, soy, propylene glycol, and lanolin.

 Reading the ingredient list is crucial because Anastasia Beverly Hills is not hypoallergenic or non-comedogenic, and they do not claim to be.

-Luckily, most ABH's products are free of these harmful ingredients altogether, but that doesn't mean you shouldn't check.
-All ingredients are subject to change so keep your eyes open.
+Luckily, most ABH's products are free of these harmful ingredients altogether, but it's always better to be safe than sorry.

 Are Cruelty-Free Ingredients Safe?